 The rolls come up relatively large, so we recommend cutting the roll into four slices to make more miniature sandwiches, or when sliced down, they are ideal for toasting with melted butter.

 You will need the following ingredients:

 - 2 1/4 cups of warm water

-- Sift half of the flour and mix with salt and yeast in a large mixing bowl and slowly add warm water, mixing continually until the mixture forms a stiff dough.
-Keep adding more sifted flour until you have a dough stiff enough to knead.
+- Sift half the flour, mix with salt and yeast in a large mixing bowl, and slowly add warm water until the mixture forms a stiff dough.
+Add more sifted flour until you have a stiff enough dough to knead.

-- Now place in the oven’s center and bake for 25-30 minutes until rolls are golden brown and sound hollow when tapped.
+- Now place in the oven’s center and bake for 25-30 minutes until golden brown rolls sound hollow when tapped.

 Search our Barbados Restaurant Guide for a restaurant that suits your price, cuisine type, parish, or location.
 Now all that’s left to do is get down to Barbados and start enjoying the great dining opinions in Barbados.

 See photos of Bars and Restaurants in Barbados within our Totally Barbados Adobe Portfolio.